Aircloak/aircloak/slate/source/index.md

 The data upload key comes in two varieties.
 One which allows bulk uploading of data for __any user__, and one which only allows data upload for a __particular, specified user__.

-The key which can be used for __any user__ is best suited for environments where the key can be strongly protect.
+The key which can be used for __any user__ is best suited for environments where the key can be strongly protected.
 Such environments include your own secure server systems.

 Should this key get exposed, the adversary could irreversibly corrupt your database by uploading significant amounts of bogus information.
 As you never see raw data once it has been uploaded, the extent to which your